 Through all of these activities, the membership of the Association has learned more about the needs and issues in their landscape.
 They have also learned about the various approaches, methods, and tools available to them to address management concerns.
 The result of this knowledge has helped the Association develop a consensus view on how to proceed in their efforts to meet their objectives.

-The members of the Association recognized that they needed to complete an ecological assessment from which to develop an ecosystem management plan.
+The members of the Association recognized that they needed to complete an ecological assessment to help inform the on-going ecosystem management planning process.
 The Association initiated an ecological assessment of the planning landscape with significant field data collection in 2003 through 2005.
 The final report is available in the Library section.
+The information collected for the assessment highlighted the need for more comprehensive monitoring to gather additional baseline information and address the performance of on-going treatments.
+Vegetation and wildlife monitoring are conducted annually as the Association continues to adaptively manage various habitat types and locales.

 The Association has acquired funding support from a number of sources to conduct the activities completed to date.
-These sources include the members of the Association, US Fish & Wildlife Service, Wyoming Governor’s Office, Wyoming Wildlife and Natural Resource Trust, Wyoming Game & Fish, Bureau of Land Management, Thunder Basin Coal Company, Triton Coal Company LLC, Powder River Coal Company, Bradley Fund for the Environment, National Fish and Wildlife Foundation, Converse County Commissioners, Rocky Mountain Elk Foundation, Leopold Stewardship Fund, Sonoran Institute, and US Forest Service.
+These sources include the members of the Association, US Fish & Wildlife Service, Wyoming Governor’s Office, Wyoming Wildlife and Natural Resource Trust, Wyoming Game & Fish, Bureau of Land Management, Thunder Basin Coal Company, Triton Coal Company LLC, Powder River Coal Company, Cloud Peak Energy, Bradley Fund for the Environment, National Fish and Wildlife Foundation, Converse County Commissioners, Rocky Mountain Elk Foundation, Leopold Stewardship Fund, Sonoran Institute, and USDA Forest Service among others.